Canary Islands: Canarian nationalism

 There are some pro-independence political parties, like the National Congress of the Canaries (CNC) and the Popular Front of the Canary Islands.
 Their popular support is almost insignificant, with no presence in either the autonomous parliament or the cabildos insulares.
 In a 2012 study by the Centro de Investigaciones Sociológicas, when asked about national identity, the majority of respondents from the Canary Islands (53.8%) considered themselves Spanish and Canarian in equal measures, followed by 24% who consider themselves more Canarian than Spanish.
 6.1% of the respondents considered themselves only Canarian, and 7% considered themselves only Spanish.

-Defense
+Defence

-The defense of the territory is the responsibility of the Spanish Armed Forces.
+The defence of the territory is the responsibility of the Spanish Armed Forces.
 Components of the Army, Navy, Air Force and the Civil Guard are based in the territory.

 After the establishment of a democratic constitutional monarchy in Spain, autonomy was granted to the Canaries via a law passed in 1982, with a newly established autonomous devolved government and parliament.
 In 1983, the first autonomous elections were held.
 The Spanish Socialist Workers' Party (PSOE) won.